 The following figure shows how messages are delivered to REST consumer applications.

 - Messages arrive at persistent message queues.
-These can be messages from any Solace PubSub+ message broker client.
+These can be messages from any Solace PubSub+ event broker client.

 - REST Delivery Point queue bindings connect the REST Delivery Point to persistent queues.
 As each message is received from the persistent message queue through the queue binding, the message is augmented with the POST request target.